Data gaps and opportunities

 Data on the Australian health system is largely organised around occasions of service.
 Linking these data together and with other data including data from surveys allows for a richer understanding of how people and population groups interact with services and their health outcomes.

-Following individuals from a diagnosis of cardiovascular disease, through interactions with the health system, to recovery, further illness or death improves our ability to analyse the development and trajectory of disease; the interaction of determinants and interventions; and the role and performance of the health system in managing, treating and preventing disease.
+Following patient pathways from a diagnosis of cardiovascular disease, through interactions with the health system, to recovery, further illness or death improves our ability to analyse the development and trajectory of disease; the interaction of determinants and interventions; and the role and performance of the health system in managing, treating and preventing disease.

 Current opportunities for improving person-centred heart, stroke and vascular disease data include: